BoleParty/SafeZoneEsseker/README.md

 /
 *  Use EH_Fired check   */ _EHF = false; /* true or false */ /* Some mods revert the EventHandlers by default and can cause problems with this check.
 Tested on Epoch and AltisLife.  */

+In your scripts.txt to allowDamage line add: !"player allowDamage false;" !"player allowDamage true;" and to removeEventHandler line add: !"player removeEventhandler["HandleDamage", _safeZoneDamageEH];"

 The safezone.sqf put anywhere into your mission file.